ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.2.13 =
+* Updated to import routine to work with clean installations that only have Link Manager in place

 = 6.2.12 =
 * Fix for [link-library-filters] shortcode to remove extra closing div tag
 * Fix option to not display price section in [link-library-filters] shortcode